IlIllII/CLRS/ch3/readme.md

 # Chapter 3

-You lucked out again, chapter 3 didn't have any algorithms.
+You lucked out; chapter 3 didn't have any algorithms.

 Don't neglect the mathematical preparation in this chapter, you will probably need it for the algorithmic analysis in later chapters.